Park Profile and Fact Sheet

 Neither site carries any type of food service.
-Water is available at both units.
+Water is available at the Birthplace Unit.
 Restaurants and grocery stores are located within 2 miles of the park in Hodgenville.
-Picnic sites are available at both units.
+Picnic sites are available at the Birthplace Unit.

 OTHER CONCESSIONS, NPS MANAGED VISITOR FACILITIES AND OPPORTUNITIES:

 All park facilities and exhibits are accessible.
-A wheelchair is available for loan at the Birthplace Unit.
+A wheelchair is available for loan at the Birthplace Unit Visitor Center.

 Handicap parking and ramps are available in the park.
-A wheel chair is available for loan at the Birthplace Unit.
+A wheel chair is available for loan at the Birthplace Unit Visitor Center.

-Visitors are invited to tour park grounds, Visitor Center and exhibits, view a 15 minute captioned orientation film, hike and/or picnic in designated areas.
+Visitors are invited to tour park grounds, Visitor Center, exhibits, view a 15 minute captioned orientation film, hike and/or picnic in designated areas.